 - A. Additional Facilities: A Planning Department review that includes a public hearing shall be required for any future co-location at this wireless communications facility. - B. Equipment Modifications: Any modification in the type of equipment shall be reviewed and acted on by the Planning Department staff.
-The County may deny or modify the conditions at this time, or the Planning Director may refer it for public hearing before the Zoning Administrator. - Camouflage: The camouflage materials, and the ground-mounted tower, shall be permanently maintained and replacement materials and/or paint shall be applied as necessary to maintain the camouflage of the tower. - D. Visual Screening: The existing vegetative screening of the project site and facilities must be maintained throughout the duration of the approved use.
-Tree removals or excessive pruning which reduce the visual screening of the project site are not allowed.
-If visual screening is reduced due to natural causes, replacement trees will be required which provide adequate visual screening of the project site and facilities. - E. Access Road: The access road shall be permanently maintained to allow access to emergency vehicles at all times.
-Any obstruction of the access road, as a result of neglect or lack of maintenance, will be in violation of the conditions of this permit. - F. Noise: All noise generated from the approved use shall be contained on the property. - G. Lighting: All site, building, security and landscape lighting shall be directed onto the lease site and away from the scenic corridor and adjacent properties.
+The County may deny or modify the conditions at this time, or the Planning Director may refer it for public hearing before the Zoning Administrator. - C. Camouflage: The camouflage materials, and the ground-mounted tower, shall be permanently maintained and replacement materials and/or paint shall be applied as necessary to maintain the camouflage of the tower. - D. Access Road: The access road shall be permanently maintained in a manner that prevents erosion from the road surface and slope failure at adjacent slopes above or below the road surface.
+Any accelerated erosion or slope failure on or adjacent to the access road, as a result of neglect or lack of maintenance, will be in violation of the conditions of this permit. - E. Pampas Grass: The existing pampas grass shall be removed from the project site and the area surrounding the access road.
+Continuous maintenance will be required to ensure that pampas grass does not become reintroduced on the subject property.
+Any increase in the number of pampas grass specimens in the project vicinity due to lack of maintenance, will be in violation of the conditions of this permit.

+- F. Noise: All noise generated from the approved use shall be contained on the property. - G. Lighting: All site, building, security and landscape lighting shall be directed onto the lease site and away from the scenic corridor and adjacent properties.
 Light sources shall not be visible from adjacent properties.
 Light sources can be shielded by landscaping, structure, fixture design or other physical means.
-Building and security lighting shall be integrated into the building design.

-- H. If future technological advances would allow for reduced visual impacts resulting from the proposed telecommunication facility, the applicant agrees through accepting the terms of this permit to make those modifications which would allow for reduced visual impact of the proposed facility as part of the normal replacement schedule.
-If. in the future, the facility is no longer needed, the applicant agrees to abandon the facility and be responsible for the removal of all permanent structures and the restoration of the site as needed to re-establish the area consistent with the character of the surrounding vegetation. - If, as a result of future scientific studies and alterations of industry-wide standards resulting from those studies, substantial evidence is presented to Santa Cruz County that radio frequency transmissions may pose a hazard to human health and/or safety, the Santa Cruz County Planning Department shall set a public hearing and in its sole discretion, may revoke or modify the conditions of this permit. - J. In the event that future County inspections of the subject property disclose noncompliance with any Conditions of this approval or any violation of the County Code, the owner shall pay to the County the full cost of such County inspections, including any follow-up inspections and/or necessary enforcement actions, up to and including permit revocation.
+Building and security lighting shall be integrated into the building design. - H. If future technological advances would allow for reduced visual impacts resulting from the proposed telecommunication facility, the applicant agrees though accepting the terms of this permit to make those modifications which would allow for reduced visual impact of the proposed facility as part of the normal replacement schedule.
+If, in the future, the facility is no longer needed, the applicant agrees to abandon the facility and be responsible for the removal of all permanent structures and the restoration of the site as needed to re-establish the area consistent with the character of the surrounding vegetation. - I. If, as a result of future scientific studies and alterations of industry-wide standards resulting from those studies, substantial evidence is presented to Santa Cruz County that radio frequency transmissions may pose a hazard to human health andlor safety, the Santa Cruz County Planning Department shall set a public hearing and in its sole discretion, may revoke or modify the conditions of this permit. - J. In the event that future County inspections of the subject property disclose noncompliance with any Conditions of this approval or any violation of the County Code, the owner shall pay to the County the full cost of such County inspections, including any follow-up inspections and/or necessary enforcement actions, up to and including permit revocation.